 Q: I have a 19 month old son and I am wondering if he may have autism because he doesn’t make direct eye contact or play with other children.
 What should I do?

 A: Any time you have concerns about your child whether medical or developmental, it is good to start with a conversation with your pediatrician.
 A physician referral, however, is not a requirement for an evaluation through early intervention.
 When you have persistent concerns about your child’s development, whatever they are, that is a good time to seek out an evaluation through early intervention.
 The evaluation, and subsequent services should your child qualify, are provided at no cost to families.

-Q. How does the Arc serve parents and families of children with disabilities?
+Q. How does The Arc Alliance serve parents and families of children with disabilities?

-Q. What kinds of disabilities are covered by the programs and services of the Arc?
+Q. What kinds of disabilities are covered by the programs and services of The Arc Alliance?

 A. The Arc Alliance provides programs and services covering intellectual, developmental disabilities or delays, and other disabilities without restriction.
 For purposes of our programs and services, we view developmental disabilities as including all disabilities affecting children, youth, and young adults.